 One River, Ethics Matter

-The Treaty Round Table exists to promote a community of the Columbia by working together and networking across the international boundary.
-Participants in the Round Table include citizens, businesses, and other organizations in Canada and the United States who support modernizing the U.S. – Canada Columbia River Treaty, and who agree to a Statement of Principles.
+The Columbia River Roundtable exists to promote a community of the Columbia by working together respectfully and networking across the international boundary.
+Participants in the River Roundtable include citizens, businesses, and other organizations in Canada and the United States who support modernizing the U.S. – Canada Columbia River Treaty, and who agree to a Statement of Principles.

 The Columbia River is one of the most remarkable rivers on earth, and draws water from a basin about the size of France.
 When, in the early 1800s, explorers Lewis & Clark and David Thompson first stepped into the watershed, they found a river of life.
 16 – 40 million salmon returned each year to natal streams in the Basin’s forests and deserts, renewing a great cycle of life.
 This was a place where indigenous people lived as they had from time immemorial, depending on salmon and the river.
 In two centuries, the blink of an eye, profound changes have occurred in the Columbia River Basin.
 Among those changes: dams, transforming one of the earth’s richest salmon rivers into the largest integrated hydropower system on earth.
 Benefits have come with wrenching costs to people in the Basin, fish and wildlife, and the river.

 In 1846 EuroAmericans signed the Treaty of Oregon between Great Britain and the United States, drawing the international boundary as a straight line at the 49th parallel.
 That decision has had profound impacts on indigenous families, while challenging Canada and the United States to work together to promote the Common Good for the people of the Basin and the Columbia River.

 In 1964, Canada and the United States ratified the Columbia River Treaty.
 Negotiators for both nations failed to consult with indigenous people, and indeed the people of the Basin generally.
 The Treaty contains only two purposes: hydropower and flood control.